 Who doesn’t love some good old asparagus?
-This hardy perennial vegetable is a staple in many soups, stews and a bunch of other dishes.
-These shoots are very nutritious; they’re rich in Vitamin K which helps in proper blood clotting, folate for healthy cell production, and iron to improve the blood’s oxygen capacity.
-Asparagus is also quite noted for its natural diuretic effects.
+This hardy perennial vegetable is a staple in many soups, stews, and a bunch of other dishes.
+These shoots are very nutritious; they’re rich in vitamin K which helps in proper blood clotting, folate for healthy cell production, and iron to improve the blood’s oxygen capacity.
+Asparagus is also noted for its natural diuretic effects.

 You know what’s better than raw cauliflower?
 The dozens of savory and filling dishes that you can do with it, of course!

 You can make an entire cookbook out of cauliflower and for that reason, it deserves a spot in your survival garden.
-Aside from that, cauliflower is low in calories and is chock-full of Vitamin C, Vitamin K, Vitamin B6, and folate.
-The plant comes in many varieties like the Italian, Asian, and Northern European cauliflower.
+Aside from that, cauliflower is low in calories and is chock-full of vitamin C, vitamin K, vitamin B6, and folate.
+The plant comes in Italian, Asian, and Northern European varieties.
 Other variants come in different colors, too.

 Cauliflower plants grow well in colder months, with a healthy bit of sun.
-It also loves nutrient-packed soil so don’t hold back on healthy organic fertilizers and nitrogen.
+They also love nutrient-packed soil so don’t hold back on healthy organic fertilizers and nitrogen.

 Tomatoes are pretty easy to grow, as long as you’ve got the right conditions.
-It loves warm and dry weather with lots of sun, plus sufficient water and mulch to lock all that moisture in.
-When you’re ready to harvest, you can eat your tomatoes raw, or it can be added to dishes as a sauce.
+They love warm and dry weather with lots of sun, plus sufficient water and mulch to lock all that moisture in.
+When you’re ready to harvest, you can eat your tomatoes raw, or they can be added to dishes as a sauce.
 You can also make some really healthy tomato juice.
 When you’ve got a surplus, you can also slice your tomatoes and dehydrate them for later.

 Chickpeas are also known as garbanzos.
 These legumes were first grown in the Middle East and are now cultivated in most parts of the world.
 They are high in folate, phosphorus, and thiamin.
 If you need strength and energy, you can count on chickpeas to give you that extra boost because they pack a lot of calories and proteins, too.
 The high amino acid content helps in building tissues and muscles.